5 Dog Breeds That Start With Y

 This adaptable dog will be content to remain at your side or participate in agility, coursing, herding, or sledding.

-The Yakutian Laika served as a man’s indispensable and devoted assistant for decades in a society where even the smallest weakness may result in death.
+For decades, the Yakutian Laika served as a man’s indispensable and devoted assistant in a society where even the smallest weakness could result in death.

 It was always treated with respect by its human family, who cared for it more like a family member than just another pet.